Top AWS Lamda Interview Questions and Answers (2021)

 Lambda-based applications (also known as serverless applications) are composed of functions triggered by events.
 A standard serverless application consists of one or more functions triggered by events such as object uploads to Amazon S3, Amazon SNS notifications, or API actions.

-Take a look at our suggested post on Java :
+Take a look at our suggested post on AWS :

 Q: What can trigger an execution of the Lambda function?